Anchalm99/UniversityWebsite/README.md

 # UniversityWebsite
-this is the university website using html css
+this is the university website using html css and js